Using QuickFIX Data Dictionary

-FIX Engine generates identifier (id) when a QuickFIX dialect is used.
+FIX Engine generates an identifier (id) when a QuickFIX data dictionary is used.

 This id is equal to the dialect file name without extension.

-Therefore, the QuickFIX dialect becomes a session level dialect,
+Therefore, the QuickFIX data dictionary becomes a session level dialect,

 so the mentioned id should be used to create the dialect object which should be specified in the session constructor: